-Seneca Bridging will hold any personal information provided to us through this website in confidence and in accordance with the Data Protection Act 1998 and other applicable data protection legislation.
+Seneca Bridging Limited (“Seneca”) will hold any personal information provided to it in confidence and in accordance with The Data Protection Act 2018 (DPA 2018), The UK General Data Protection Regulation (UK GDPR) and other applicable data protection legislation.

 What is personal data?

-• the steps we’ll take to make sure it stays private and secure; and
+- the steps we’ll take to make sure your personal data remains private and secure; and

-If you have any questions on this policy you can give us a call on 01942 271746 or email us on firstname.lastname@example.org or write to the address below and we will reply.
+If you have any questions on this policy, you can call us on 01942 295 982, email us at email@example.com or write to us at 9 The Parks, Haydock, WA12 0JQ.

 Who we are

-Under GDPR Seneca is the data controller and processor of personal data for the purposes of their respective businesses.
+Under DPA 2018, Seneca is the data controller and processor of personal data for the purposes of its respective business.
 The data controller is responsible for deciding how your information is used and ensuring it is private and secure.

 The information we collect